Shepherd's whistle: Purpose

 A shepherd's whistle is traditionally used for communicating commands to a sheepdog to aid in herding.
 They are typically seen used at sheepdog trials, but are also used for other working dogs including gundogs, and for falconry.

 Shepherd's whistles are used to communicate clearly, and at distances up to 2 mile, the commands of the owner to their working dog.
 They produce clear, high-frequency tones of an easily modulated and variable pitch, allowing the shepherd to communicate a variety of commands.
 The pitch is at an optimal frequency for the herding dog's hearing, and for penetration and distance to cut through adverse weather when gathering sheep.

 There are some standard whistle commands, although the commands in use vary.

 If you are herding a big flock with two or three sheepdogs at once, you can control any one of the dogs, by whistling the individual command-tune which you only taught to that particular dog.

 Materials

-Oral histories have noted primitive whistles made by of folding over a sheet cut from a tin, a jam lid, or dog-food lid, punching a hole, and smoothing sharp edges.
+Oral histories have noted primitive whistles made by folding over a sheet cut from a tin, a jam lid, or dog-food lid, punching a hole, and smoothing sharp edges.

 They are also produced commercially.
 Simple whistles may cost less than 1 USD in bulk; expensive ones may be quite ornate.
 They are commonly made of plastic, aluminum, stainless steel, silver, brass, titanium, Corian, jade, buffalo horn and other materials.
 The material affects the properties of the whistle, including the loudness, timbre, and range in pitch.